 If you download the airline’s app ahead of time, typically you are able to watch TV and movies during the flight, even if you don’t pay for the internet!

 This has been a lifesaver for long flights when I didn’t want to read a book or pay for the internet!

 9. Keep Anything Valuable With You

 This includes any money, jewelry, flight reservations, hotel reservations, and other important travel documents.
 Make sure they all go safely in your carry-on luggage.

 You never know if your luggage might get lost!
-If you have any valuable jewelry, money, anything that you are bringing on your trip, do not put it in your checked bag!
+If you have any valuable jewelry, money, or anything that you are bringing on your trip, do not put it in your checked bag!

 10. Dress Nicely For International Flights

 If you are traveling internationally I recommend dressing nicely.
-This is because it increases your likelihood of getting upgraded to first-class!
+This is because it increases your likelihood of getting upgraded to first class!